Gonzaga Preparatory School

-Gonzaga Preparatory School in Spokane, Washington, is a private, Catholic high school in the Inland Northwest.
+Gonzaga Preparatory School in Spokane, Washington, is a private Catholic high school in the Inland Northwest.
 Colloquially nicknamed "G-Prep", the Jesuit school has been recognized for its college preparation education and community service.

 History

 Gonzaga High School was founded in 1887 in the basement of the Gonzaga University administration building.
 In 1922, the high school became a formal department of Gonzaga University.
-In 1954, the school moved from the original campus to its present site in the Logan neighborhood of Spokane, Washington.
+In 1954, the school moved from the original campus to its present site in the Logan neighborhood of Spokane.
 In 1975, in response to changing educational conditions, Gonzaga Prep became a co-educational school.
 In 1992, the high school implemented the Fair Share tuition program.
-Currently the school is within the Diocese of Spokane and is administered separately from the university.
+The school is within the Diocese of Spokane and is administered separately from the university.

 The current campus was extensively remodeled in the late 1990s.
-Then in 2006 $4.4 million was allotted for the construction of a new chapel (Chapel of the Three Companions), renovation of the academic wings, and a new football field.
+In 2006, $4.4 million was allotted for the construction of a new chapel (Chapel of the Three Companions), renovation of the academic wings, and a new football field.
 This was followed by a $6 million upgrade of the athletic complex in 2017.

-Gonzaga Preparatory School was the first Jesuit school in the country to have a lay president, John Traynor.

-Cindy Reopelle is the first catholic lay woman to serve as principal of Gonzaga Preparatory School.
+Gonzaga Preparatory School was the first Jesuit school in the country to have a lay president in John Traynor.
+Cindy Reopelle was the first Catholic lay woman to serve as principal of Gonzaga Preparatory School.

-Christian Service
+Christian service

 As a part of its extensive service program, Gonzaga requires a semester course on Christian service of all seniors.